OKTOBRLOVE/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+   They both call functions on every element in arrays however map also returns values into a new array.

 2. What is the difference between a function and a method?

+   a method is a value of a function

 3. What is closure?

+closure gives you access an outside function's scope from inside of it.
+The inner functions are available to any scope outside.

 4. Describe the four rules of the 'this' keyword.

+   - a function contained in the global scope refers to th window object
+   - When a function is called by with a dot before is then the object before the dot is what this refers to
+   - When a constructor is used this refers to the specfic object that is returned by the constructor
+   - Wehen call or apply is used this is specific

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super is needed to call functions on a parent
 ## Project Set up

 Follow these steps to set up and work on your project: